DoSomething/gambit-admin/README.md

 # Gambit Admin

+* Looking for the admin guide?
+Check the [wiki](https://github.com/dosomething/gambit-admin/wiki).

-A Node server and React client app for the Gambit API.
+Gambit Admin is a Node.js server and React client app, providing a Gambit web interface for DoSomething staff.

 Using [https://github.com/mars/heroku-cra-node](https://github.com/mars/heroku-cra-node) as an example, this repo is composed of two npm projects, the backend server and the frontend UI, with two `package.json` configs.